 Here is another example: accurate calculations of functions like are performed routinely by certain financial calculators [39]. h(x, y) can be calculated accurately by a short and ostensibly portable program [40, p.
 216] which merely assumes exponentials, logarithms, products, quotients and differences are accurate to nearly full working-precision.
-The program is short but not obvious; it circumvents the 0/0 problem when $y \rightarrow 1$ in a way that fails when $\ln(z)$ and 1-z are no more accurate than is possible on the hypothetical machine.
+The program is short but not obvious; it circumvents the 0/0 problem when $y \to 1$ in a way that fails when $\ln(z)$ and 1-z are no more accurate than is possible on the hypothetical machine.
 The modality of Brown's model supplies no incentive to look for that program, less to think it might work.
 Had the calculators' designers been in the habit of thinking only along the lines of the model, every accurate algorithm they devised would have overflowed the space available for microcode, and somebody would have had to choose between producing inaccurate calculators or none.

-$h(x, y) = (y^{x}-1)/(y-1)$ for all y > 0 and all real x

-The most elementary tasks are vulnerable to Diminished Expectations if they must be programmed too portably.
-Take the solution of a quadratic equation given working-precision values of the coefficients a, b, c.
+$$h(x, y) = (y^x - 1)/(y - 1)$$ for all $y > 0$ and all real $x$ given working-precision values of the coefficients a, b, c.
 Can't the roots be calculated correct to within a few ulps of working-precision from a well-known formula?
 Yes and No. The calculation is possible for an ostensibly portable program which, by making the fullest use of Environmental Parameters (q.v. ab. ve), will work correctly on every North American mainframe.
 But if the program must be rigorously portable over all the machines covered by Brown's model, and hence over the hypothetical machine, then the best that can be done is this [36]: